rocjs/roc/docs/Validators.md

 // { a: true, b: 1 } : not valid
 isObject(isBoolean, { unmanaged: false }) => validator
 ```

+__Documentation__
+Will use a syntax in the documentation generation when describing wrapped validators. `[TYPE]` means that the type is optional, `<TYPE>` means that it is required.
+A question mark in front of the type, `?TYPE`, means that it can be empty.

+`Object(<String>)` means that null and undefined are allowed as values but not empty strings as an example.

 ### `isPath`
 ```javascript